1biot/FiQueLa/README.md

 ### 5.8.
 Inspect Queries and Benchmarking

-If you want use inspecting and benchmarking queries, you need to use `UQL\Query\Debugger` class.
+If you want use inspecting and benchmarking queries, you need to use `FQL\Query\Debugger` class.
 Dumping variables and cli output require `tracy/tracy` package if you are not using it, you can install it by:

 ```bash